 The most notable feature of this diver is an internal dive bezel.
 Instead of turning an exterior uni-directional bezel, like those seen on most dive watches, the bezel is internal and controlled by a crown.
 To set your desired time, from 0 to 60, you need to unscrew the crown at 2 o’clock, turn the bi-directional internal bezel to the desired time, via the crown, and then screw the crown back down.
 It is a convenient feature, and the internal bezel turns very smoothly, however, it should be noted that external rotating bezels are slightly easier to operate, since you do not have to unscrew a crown.
 However, because of the locking crown, it is not possible to accidentally change the time while underwater, whereas that is a potential issue with external dive bezel timepieces.

 Powering the new Regattare is a reliable Japanese Miyota 8215 caliber.
 If you’re wondering how this Magrette is so affordable, the Miyota 8215 caliber is one reason.
 While not as desirable as a Swiss movement, those looking for a reliable mechanical watch, for about five hundred bucks, should be satisfied.
 Self-winding mechanical movement with no hand winding.
 The power reserve is 40 hours.

-Each timepiece comes with two straps, a water-resistant black leather strap with red contrasting underside, and a black rubber strap.
+Each timepiece comes with two straps, a water-resistant black leather strap with a red-colored underside, and a black rubber strap.
 Both straps have signed stainless steel buckles.
-Timepieces are shipped anywhere in the world and presented in a vintage style roll case inside an eco pine display box.
+Timepieces are shipped anywhere in the world and presented in a vintage-style roll case inside an eco pine display box.
 The watch Regattare is limited to 2011 numbered pieces worldwide.